 Whether you plan on specializing in environmental law or family law, you can expect to spend at least seven years in school.
 If you intend to practice as a professional lawyer, you'll need a Juris Doctor (J.D.) degree.
 Keep reading to learn more about education requirements for lawyers, and get some tips from the American Bar Association.
-Schools offering Juris Doctor degrees can also be found in these popular choices.

 Before you go to law school, you'll need a bachelor's degree.
 Law school applicants aren't required to have any particular major for undergraduate education.
 In fact, the American Bar Association (ABA) encourages students to study any subject they find fascinating and challenging.
 The ABA also provides advice on the types of classes that will help you once you get to law school.

 Some majors that offer traditional pre-law training include subjects like history, economics, political science, English and philosophy.
 Take classes that encourage analytical thinking, critical writing and reading skills, research and communication.
 If you choose to major in a non-traditional field, you might want to consider a subject that relates to the legal specialization you're interested in.

 |Median Salary (2018)||$120,910 (for lawyers)|

 |Key Skills||Analytical, good at problem-solving, research, speaking and writing, excellent interpersonal skills|

 |Work Environment||Corporate and private offices|